About Avoderm Pet Foods

 I don't intend to slam Avoderm or Breeders Choice, but the mix-up over sending me both the draft of an email and the official email along with an acceptable toxin level in all batches just confirms we did right changing brands.
 Our Weim seems to be responding well to her new food (no flaking or oily coat).
 She's now on Purina Pro-Plan (yes, it feels weird to buy something Purina, even a premium Purina product) Sensitive Coat Formula.
 Her stools are just a bit less compact than on Avoderm but overall a high quality product with Salmon meal & oatmeal.

-Avoderm Pet Foods Company Profile
+Avoderm Pet Foods Company Information

 - Company Name: